PRODUCTS YOU MAY BE INTERESTED IN

 What this also does is provides you with the principal accountability, so that’s basically what you’re required to do in the role.
 On the right hand side, they’ve very kindly given us the percentage of the part of the role.
 So, we see that the first one to assess in resolving inquiries, requests, and complaints, primarily on the telephone, but also by other electronic assets, channels, etc., accounts for 40% of the role.
 Therefore, it is not unreasonable to believe that they will be assessing you heavily in this area.

-Okay, so you can see how I am predicting the questions.
+Okay, so you can see how I am predicting the customer service interview questions.

 The second part is 20%, using sound judgment and making decisions with an established procedure for each service request to agreed key performance indicated in service level agreements and quality standards to maximize customer satisfaction.